Victor-Osei/Victor-Osei/README.md

 - 👋 Hi, I’m @Victor-Osei
 - 👀 I’m interested in collaborating to analyse Data
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Science and Analytics
 - 💞️ I’m looking to collaborate on many projects concering Python, SQL, Excel, Power BI, and Tableau
 - 📫 How to reach me oseivictor10@yahoo.com or Victor-Osei/Github
 - 😄 Pronouns: He